 Do you want to get your son or daughter into hunting?
 Or maybe you’re a youth hunter with a season under your belt and you want to boost your skills?
 Either way, you’re in the right place.

-Every year, California Waterfowl hosts hunter conservation camps that teach aspiring hunters the nuts and bolts of waterfowl hunting and conservation.
+Every year, California Waterfowl hosts camps that teach aspiring hunters the nuts and bolts of waterfowl hunting and conservation.
 Many of the camps also include the Hunter Education, so campers can earn their Hunter Ed certificate—the prerequisite for getting a hunting license in California.

 It’s a one-stop shop for a lifetime of outdoor adventures!